-Target Audience Description Status RCB Team Drafted Discussion Graphic on Clinical Documentation - Data Segmentation for Clinical Integrity .
+Target Audience RCB Team Drafted Discussion Graphic on Clinical Documentation - Data Segmentation for Clinical Integrity .
 This paper shows a clinical documentation instance and subsequent clinical and non-clinical flow based on separate segments for: a) provenance, b) clinical facts, findings and observations, c) order detail, d) prior authorization detail, e) billing/claims detail, f) quality/performance data, g) public health data, h) administrative data, i) finance/cost data, j) registry data Each segment represents a purpose of collection and a corresponding purpose of use, based on stakeholder needs.
-Draft for review/comment Sequoia Data Usability Work Group Drafted Data Usability Characteristics/Qualities , derived from RCB analysis and submitted as part of an ongoing collaboration with the Sequoia Project, Data Usability Workgroup, These comments are focused on the characteristics (qualities) of health data that make it usable for particular end uses/end users (e.g., clinicians in clinical practice).
-Submitted HL7 Leadership Drafted Re-Envisioning HL7 Comments, derived the RCB analysis, and submitted to HL7 leadership as part of an ongoing effort to re-envision HL7 with regard to its mission, products, stakeholder focus, organizational structure and processes.
-Submitted Work in Progr ess esserties estate HL7 International Members Advanced Reducing Clinician Burden Ballot - to gain insights/input from the HL7 International Community on workable strategies for clinician burden reduction.
+For reference; open to comment Sequoia Data Usability Work Group Drafted Data Usability Characteristics/Qualities , derived from RCB analysis and submitted as part of an ongoing collaboration with the Sequoia Project , Data Usability Workgroup .
+These comments are focused on the characteristics (qualities) of health data that make it usable for particular end uses/end users (e.g., clinicians in clinical practice).
+Submitted HL7 International Members Advanced Reducing Clinician Burden Ballot - to gain insights/input from the HL7 International Community on workable strategies for clinician burden reduction.
 Submitted comments.
-Comments under review All Continuing development of a draft RCB Analysis Worksheet focused on 37 burden impact and topic areas.
+Comments reviewed Work in Progr ess All Continuing development of a draft RCB Analysis Worksheet focused on 37 burden impact and topic areas.
 See Appendix B for an outline of worksheet content.
 Draft in progress All Started development of a draft root cause analysis based on 37 burden impact and topic areas.
 See "Root Causes" tab in RCB Analysis Worksheet.
-Draft in progress CMS OBRHI Developing Medication List Management and Reconciliation Use Cases in conjunction with potential collaboration with the HHS Centers for Medicare and Medicaid Services, Office of Burden Reduction and Health Informatics (CMS OBRHI), focused on burden impacts and burden reduction opportunities.
-In progress ISO TC215 WG1 Collaborating with the International Standards Organization Technical Committee 215 (ISO TC215 - Health Informatics) Working Group 1 (Frameworks, Models and Architectures) to established a new work item - ISO 4419 on Reducing Clinician Burden.
+Draft in progress All Proposing an HL7 Burden Impact Statement targeting HL7 Projects - to assess potential impact on clinician burden and identify possible benefits toward burden reduction.
+Intended for inclusion as part of HL7 Project Scope Statements (new projects) and within HL7 Standards and Implementation Guides.
+The BIS is a collaboration with the American Medical Association.
+Draft in review CMS OBRHI Developing Medication List Management and Reconciliation Use Cases as part of a potential collaboration with the HHS Centers for Medicare and Medicaid Services, Office of Burden Reduction and Health Informatics (CMS OBRHI), focused on burden impacts and burden reduction opportunities.
+In progress ISO TC215 WG1 Collaborating with the International Standards Organization Technical Committee 215 (ISO TC215 - Health Informatics) Working Group 1 (Frameworks, Models and Architectures) to establish a new work item - ISO 4419 on Reducing Clinician Burden.
 The deliverable is an informative technical report, based on work of the HL7 EHR WG RCB Project.
-Michael Glickman (US) is Chair of ISO TC215 and Björn-Erik Erlandsson (Sweden) is Convenor of ISO TC215 WG1.
-Both have been instrumental in promoting this work item in ISO TC215.
-In progress Future - Upco All Update ISO/HL7 10781, Electronic Health Record System Functional Model (EHR-S FM), to Release 3.
+In progress Future - Upco All Propose a standing HL7 Clinician Burden Advisory Committee, comprised of practicing clinicians, who will meet regularly to assess new project proposals and offer burden reduction advice.
+The CBAC Proposal is a collaboration with the American Medical Association.
+Spring 2021 All Update ISO/HL7 10781, Electronic Health Record System Functional Model (EHR-S FM), to Release 3.
 Emphasis on system usability, related conformance criteria and linking data requirements to HL7 FHIR implementation guides and resources.
 Is used as a guide for providers, system designers, developers and implementers, certification bodies and others.
+Fall 2021

-Underway in 2021 All Update ISO/HL7 16527, Personal Health Record System Functional Model (PHR-S FM), to Release 3.
+Target Audience Description Status All Update ISO/HL7 16527, Personal Health Record System Functional Model (PHR-S FM), to Release 3.
 (With similar emphasis as EHR-S FM R3.)
-Underway in 2022
+2022